lgatto/TeachingMaterial/diffexp/README.md

 for continuous data.
 One could log-transform the data (adding one to the data to keep 0 counts).
 Alternatively, using a dedicated count distribution has proved successful.
-Methods originally developed for high throughput sequencing data, have benefitted from tremebdous development within the Bioconductor project, and can be readily applied to proteomics count data.
+Methods originally developed for high throughput sequencing data, have benefited from tremendous development within the Bioconductor project, and can be readily applied to proteomics count data.